Session 2 - Module A: Advanced LangChain Patterns¶

 }

-def _improve_analysis(self, original_data: str, initial_analysis: str,
+def _improve_data_analysis(self, original_dataset: str, initial_analysis: str,

 validation_feedback: str) -> str:

-"""Improve analysis based on validation feedback"""
+"""Improve data analysis based on validation feedback"""

 improvement_prompt = f"""